 Dr. Sara Rimm-Kaufman conducts research on classroom social processes and their influence on children’s social and academic growth in the early years of school.
 Her research is interdisciplinary, drawing from the fields of psychology and education.
 Sara trained as a developmental psychologist and received her Ph.D. from Harvard University in 1996.
-She has been at the University of Virginia since that point, first in the role of post-doctoral fellow and now as an Associate Professor.
+She has been at the University of Virginia since that point, first in the role of post-doctoral fellow and now as a Professor.
 Currently, she is the Director of the Educational Psychology-Applied Developmental Science Program She teaches courses on Learning and Development, Classroom Social Issues, and Social Development.
 For fun, Sara enjoys spending time with her family and running.

 Dr. Alison Baroody is an Assistant Professor in the College of Health and Social Sciences department of Child & Adolescent Development at San Francisco State University.
 She was an Institute of Education Science postdoctoral research from 2011-2013 at the Social Development Lab.
 During her postdoctoral training she worked on the Mathematics Learning Study (MLS) and the University of Virginia Environmental Service Learning Project (UVA-ESLP).
 Her research focuses on children’s engagement and interest in academic activities (e.g., math, literacy, science) and school interventions.
 Alison earned her PhD and Master’s degree from the department of Child Development and Family Studies at Purdue University.
-In her free time, she enjoys traveling, volunteering, swing dancing, and photography.
+In her free time, she enjoys traveling, volunteering, and swing dancing.

 Dr. Robert Berry is an Assistant Professor at the Curry School of Education with an appointment in Curriculum Instruction and Special Education.
 A former mathematics teacher, he teaches elementary and special education mathematics methods courses in the teacher education program at the University of Virginia.
 Additionally, he teaches graduate level mathematics education course and courses for in-service teachers seeking a mathematics specialist endorsement.
 His research focuses on equity issues in mathematics education and pre-and in-service teachers’ mathematical knowledge for teaching.
 Berry has extensive experience in classroom observation and has collaborated with other researchers to revise observations instruments to examine mathematics teaching quality.
 He has authored and co-authored 28 peer-reviewed articles, book chapters, and refereed proceeding.
 His articles have appeared in the Journal for Research in Mathematics Education, Mathematics Educator, Journal of African American Studies, Mathematics Teaching in the Middle School, and others.
 Berry serves as chair of Teaching Children Mathematics journal editorial panel and serves on the editorial board of Journal of Educational Foundations and Urban Review.